-There are three phases of your menstrual cycle: follicular phase, ovulatory phase, and luteal phase.
+There are three phases of your menstrual cycle: the follicular phase, ovulatory phase, and luteal phase.
 In terms of the luteinizing hormone (LH) surge, the ovulatory phase is most important.

 Increase in LH followed by surge

 As the cycle comes closer to ovulation, LH levels start to rise.
 FSH, or follicle-stimulating hormone, causes the egg to quickly mature in preparation for the ovulatory phase when the egg is released from the ovary.
 LH causes an increase in estrogen.
 As you move from the follicular phase to the ovulatory phase, LH rebuilds the lining of the uterus.
 The uterine lining starts to thicken to prepare for implantation.
 Each month this process occurs and either results in your period coming or a pregnancy.